Jknand23/SuiteCRM/data/SugarBean.php_docs.md

 /**
  * @fileoverview Core base class for all business objects in SuiteCRM providing CRUD operations,
  * relationship management, field handling, auditing, caching, and data access layer functionality.
- * This is the foundation class that all module-specific beans extend.
+ * This is the foundation class that all module-specific beans extend and integrates with BeanFactory
+ * for object creation and Link2 for relationship management.
  * @package SuiteCRM.Data
  * @copyright SalesAgility Ltd.
  * @license GNU Affero General Public License version 3